A LAKE BLED TRAVEL GUIDE

 The whole hotel was refurbished a few years ago and the owners have taken care to choose their interiors carefully with some beautiful antique furniture.
 Inside the rooms the decor is sympathetic to the Villa’s era and has the added bonus of newly fitted bathrooms with some modern touches, like the white metro tiles and L’Occitane toiletries.
 Everywhere was scrupulously clean and the staff couldn’t have been more helpful at this Boutique style hotel.
 Unfortunately the hotel sits back from the lake and the view is partially blocked by one of Bled’s many tree’s so I’m not sure the ‘room with a view’ would warrant the extra charge as it seems like it must be a restricted view at best.
 However, the location is absolutely perfect and you only have to cross the road before you are sat upon the banks of the lake itself.
 We were very content we choose to forgo a view from our room in exchange for the most loveliest of hotels at a much reduced price when the lake was so close.
 I cannot recommend Villa Istra highly enough.
 And, if you didn’t want to pay the extra for breakfast there is a little lakeside coffee shack just 50 metres away that does a perfectly acceptable croissant and cappuccino for a couple of Euros.
 For the best deals on Villa Istra, click here.

-Bled island is much to blame for the thousands of tourists who visit Bled each year, without it this lake would be a relatively boring body of water : who builds a pond and leaves out the gnome on a lily pad?
+One of the best things to do in Lake Bled is visit the island in the middle of the lake.
+Bled island is much to blame for the thousands of tourists who visit the town each year.
+Without it this lake would be a relatively boring body of water – who builds a pond and leaves out the gnome on a lily pad?
 A lake needs a centre piece!
 But this one comes with myths and traditions which draw in the romanticists and gullible.

 Where To Eat And Drink Around Lake Bled